peterhontaru/Exploratory-Data-Analysis-Youtube-Trending-Videos/Exploratory-Data-Analysis.md

   coord_cartesian(ylim = c(0, 80))+
   labs(y = "Max views (million)",
        x = "Total Trending Days",
-       title = "The longer a video trends for, the more views it accumulates (excludes outliers)", subtitle = "However, the sample size decreases significantly with each increase in Total Trending Days")
+       title = "The longer a video trends, the more views it accumulates (excludes outliers)", subtitle = "However, the sample size decreases significantly with each increase in total trending days")
 ```

 ![](Exploratory-Data-Analysis_files/figure-gfm/Views%20by%20Trending%20day%20count-1.png)<!-- -->